rockmechanics-illinois/ML-For-Fracture-Prediction/README.md

 # Machine Learning Models for Fracture Prediction
 ## Overview
 Analyzes geophysical log data and employs various machine learning algorithms to predict fractured depth intervals based on the log data.
-No datasets are published.

 ## How to Navigate Code

 ### Import and Preprocess the LAS files